Houston lost another iconic member of its football community on Monday.

 Despite the initial mockery, Adams eventually won that battle when the AFL and NFL ultimately merged in 1970.

-However, when Adams did not get a stadium deal to replace the Astrodome, he moved the team to Tennessee in 1997, which left a bitter taste in the mouths of football fans in Houston.
+However, when Adams did not get a stadium deal to replace the Astrodome, he moved the team to Tennessee in 1997, which left a bitter aftertaste in the mouths of football fans in Houston.
 The Titans advanced to Super Bowl XXXIV in January 2000, accomplishing in their third season in Tennessee what they never achieved in Houston.
-The team also had six playoff appearances, including an AFC championship (1999), AFC Central title (2000), two AFC South titles (2002 and 2008), AFC championship appearance (2002) and wild-card teams in 2003 and 2007.
+The team also had six playoff appearances, including an AFC Championship (1999), AFC Central title (2000), two AFC South titles (2002 and 2008), AFC Championship appearance (2002) and Wild Card teams in 2003 and 2007.